tijnisfijn/Resolume-Composition-Converter/docs/GITHUB_ACTIONS.md

 ### Steps

+1. **Checkout Repository**: Fetches the latest code from the repository, including submodules
+2. **Set up Python**: Installs Python 3.10 and configures pip
+3. **Install Dependencies**: Installs required packages from requirements.txt and Pillow
+4. **Run Windows Build Script**: Executes the build_windows.py script
+5. **List Build Output**: Lists the files in the build output directory
+6. **Create ZIP Archive**: Creates a ZIP archive of the build output
+7. **Upload Artifact**: Uploads the ZIP archive as a workflow artifact
-1. **Create GitHub Release**: Creates a placeholder GitHub Release for the tag
+8. **Create GitHub Release** (for tagged commits): Creates a GitHub Release with the built application
-2. **Build Completion Message**: Displays a message indicating the release was created successfully

-## Downloading the Application
+## Downloading the Built Application

-### Building Locally (Recommended)

-The recommended approach is to build the application locally using the instructions in the README and build documentation:

-1. Clone the repository
-2. Follow the build instructions in `build/windows/PC_BUILD_INSTRUCTIONS.md`
+The workflow makes the built application available for download in two ways:

-### GitHub Releases
+### 1. GitHub Releases (for tagged commits)

-When you create and push a tag, the workflow will automatically create a placeholder GitHub Release:
+When you create and push a tag, the workflow will automatically create a GitHub Release with the built application:

 ```bash
 # Create a tag